TattaBio/gLM2/README.md

 ## Model Description
 gLM2 is a transformer encoder trained with the masked language modeling objective.
 It encodes a genomic contig as a sequence of protein coding sequences (CDS) and DNA inter-genic sequences (IGS).
-CDS elements are tokenized using per-amino acid tokens, and IGS elements are tokenized using byte-pair encoding with a vocabulary size of 4,096.
+CDS elements are tokenized using per-amino acid tokens, and IGS elements are tokenized using per-nucleotide tokens.
 - To encode the genomic strand, we prepended each genomic element with a special token, either `<+>` or `<->` to indicate the positive and negative strands.
 - To avoid collision between amino acid and nucleotide tokens, the tokenizer expects all amino acids to be uppercase, and all nucleotides to be lowercase.

+UPDATE(09/2024): We updated the model with longer context length (4096 tokens vs. 2048 tokens) and per-nucleotide IGS tokenization.

 ## Usage